-However, if you like such products, use all of it before purchasing a new one.
+However, if you like such products, use all of them before purchasing a new one.

 Also, find more natural and eco-friendly brands, which will most likely be better for your skin.
-You can find such brand in my post here.
+You can find such brands in my post here.

 Once again, a plain soap can substitute fancy and not that necessary face wash products.